linode/docs/docs/websites/nginx/self-hosted-rss-reader-with-ttrss-and-nginx.md

 *   The final URL field is what address Tiny Tiny RSS expects to be accessed under.
 If you are accessing your Linode via a DNS name rather than IP address, be sure to correctly fill in the field with the method you will use.

 After filling in the fields, click "Test configuration".
-Some preliminary checks will be performed, and if everything is ready, another button with "Initialize database" will appear.
+Some preliminary checks will be performed, and, if everything is ready, another button with "Initialize database" will appear.
 Click the button when you are ready to initialize the database.

 { .note }
 > Initializing the databse will wipe all data in the `ttrss` database.
 > If you are installing over a previous installation, perform any backups as necessary.

-After the application initializes the MariaDB database, a message will appear about being unable to save `config.php` because the parent directory is not writeable.
+After the application initializes the MariaDB database, a message should appear about being unable to save `config.php` because the parent directory is not writeable.
-This is a **good** thing, which means that any potential vulnerabilities in the web application cannot write files to disk.
+This is a **good** thing because any potential vulnerabilities in the web application cannot write files to disk.
 In order to finish configuring the application, follow the instructions to copy the contents of the text box (the block of text beginning with `<?php`) and paste the contents into `/var/www/html/config.php`

 The following snippet shows the beginning of what the file should look like (note that you should have many additional lines with fields for the database username, password, and so on):